 Fall is in the air and it feels like everyone is out and about again all at once (thankfully!).
-As always, there’s a long list of must-see exhibitions … and yet, is there ever enough time for all this?
+As always, there’s a long list of must-see exhibitions … and yet, is there ever enough time?

-While you’re out looking, We would like to point out three projects that we worked on over the summer.
+While you’re out looking, allow us to point out three projects that we worked on over the summer.
 When taken together, the work of Sebastiaan Bremer, Talia Chetrit and Lawrence Beck create an interesting overview of what’s happening in photography right now.

 Do yourself the favor and stop in to spend a moment at the galleries in person.
 We think you’ll find it well worth the effort.
 All three shows run through mid-October.